WNBA’s Griner convicted at drug trial, sentenced to 9 years

-The 31-year-old Griner, a two-time U.S. Olympic champion and a eight-time all-star with the WNBA’s Phoenix Mercury listened with a blank expression as an interpreter translated the verdict by Judge Anna Sotnikova.
-The judge also fined her 1 million rubles (about $16,700) fine.
+The 31-year-old Griner, a two-time U.S. Olympic champion and a eight-time all-star with the WNBA’s Phoenix Mercury, listened with a blank expression as an interpreter translated the verdict by Judge Anna Sotnikova, but her lawyers said later she was “very upset.”
+Griner also was fined 1 million rubles (about $16,700).

 “I call on Russia to release her immediately so she can be with her wife, loved ones, friends, and teammates,” Biden said, adding that he would continue to work to bring home Griner and Paul Whelan, an American imprisoned in Russia on an espionage conviction.

-Outside the court, the U.S. Embassy’s charge d’affaires Elizabeth Rood called the verdict “a miscarriage of justice.”
+Outside court, the U.S. Embassy’s charge d’affaires Elizabeth Rood called the outcome “a miscarriage of justice.”

+As she was led out of court, Griner said: “I love my family.”

+The nine-year sentence was close to the maximum of 10 years that Griner had faced under the charges.
+Most Russians possessing small quantities of drugs get at most five years in prison, lawyers said.

 Before the unusually swift verdict was reached, an emotional Griner apologized to her family, teammates and the Russian city of Yekaterinburg, where she plays in the WNBA offseason, “for my mistake that I made and the embarrassment that I brought on them.”